sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/3_gene_function.md

 * **Play around by combining the filters for sex, strain, developmental stage or anatomical entities, which insights can you gather?**

 ??? done "Answer"
+    * We can see, for example, that `NCDN` has relatively low expression in renal tissue even though it is still expressed (expression score lower than 50)
+    * We can, for example, see that mouse strains C57BL/6 X CD-1 have a way lower expression overall of the `NCDN` gene than C57BL/6-Tyr c-Brd strains.
+We can also see that this gene is expressed throughout the life cycle of mice from embryonic stages to adulthood

 By clicking on the `Orthologs` section in the menu on the left or scrolling down to it, you can find the different orthologs for NCDN which are found in Bgee.
 This information is retrieved from the OMA SPARQL endpoint that you used on the first day.
 Orthologs for NCDN are found at 11 different taxon levels.
 You can see the Ensembl identifiers of orthologous genes at specific taxon levels by clicking the `See details` arrow.